Seasawher/mathlib4-help/docs/options.md

 default: `true`

-(aesop) Warn when apply builder is applied to a rule with conclusion of the form A ↔ B
+(aesop) Warn when apply builder is applied to a rule with conclusion of the form A ↔ B.

+## aesop.warn.nonterminal
+type: `Bool`

+default: `true`

+(aesop) Warn when `aesop` does not close the goal, i.e. is used as a non-terminal tactic.

 ## allowUnsafeReducibility
 type: `Bool`